ryanymt/drug_discovery-MPO-Active_Learning_Loop/README.md

 See the full breakdown of the Cycle 1 vs Cycle 2 analysis in the [Final Project Report](results/final_project_report.md).

 ---
 *Note: This repository contains architectural documentation and result artifacts.
-Proprietary code and container definitions are omitted.*
+Development code and container definitions are omitted.*